spxbhuhb/zakadabar-stack/doc/guides/rui/Introduction.md

 # Rui: Introduction

-Rui, short for reactive UI, is a Kotlin compiler plugin that you may use to easily build error-free user interfaces.
+Rui, short for Reactive UI, is a Kotlin compiler plugin that you may use to easily build error-free user interfaces.

 Rui is inspired by [Svelte](https://svelte.io), but it is not a port of Svelte.